-- Leadership demonstrates evidence use: The leadership promotes, models and sets clear expectations for the use of evidence to make decisions. - Leadership demonstrates systemic thinking: Leadership models the search for systemic solutions and the avoidance of blame while addressing systemic and adaptive challenges. - Staff involvement in CQI: Managers and staff at all levels of the Agency or program are actively involved in CQI and use it to assess and improve daily casework practice and outcomes. - External stakeholder involvement in CQI: The Agency or program provides opportunities for participation and meaningful roles in the CQI process for child, youth, family and other stakeholder representatives in a manner that is sensitive to their perspectives and abilities. - Alignment of Agency and provider CQI: CQI goals, measures, and processes within the Agency and its contracted providers are aligned.
+- Leadership demonstrates systemic thinking: Leadership models the search for systemic solutions and the avoidance of blame while addressing systemic and adaptive challenges. - Staff involvement in CQI: Managers and staff at all levels of the Agency or program are actively involved in CQI and use it to assess and improve daily casework practice and outcomes. - External stakeholder involvement in CQI: The Agency or program provides opportunities for participation and meaningful roles in the CQI process for child, youth, family and other stakeholder representatives in a manner that is sensitive to their perspectives and abilities. - Alignment of Agency and provider CQI: CQI goals, measures, and processes within the Agency and its contracted providers are aligned.